PejarRu/telegram-analysis-fork/README.md

 ### GET `/`

-Returns the last message that was emitted to a webhook (or `{"message": "No response yet"}` if no payload has been forwarded yet).
-Useful for health probes and debugging.
+Health endpoint.
+Without the API key in `X-API-Key` it responds with `{"status": "ok"}` for simple uptime checks.
+When the header is present it returns the last webhook payload (`last_response.json`) or `{"message": "No response yet"}` if nothing has been processed yet.

 ---